What are the applications for Ferma Flooring Solid Hardwood?

-- Choose lighter color for kitchen, because dust are not as visible as it is on darker flooring.
+- Choose lighter colors for kitchens, because dust is not as visible as it is on darker flooring.

-- Try to avoid dishwasher, sink and fridge leaks, as water is the major enemy of solid hardwood.
+- Try to avoid dishwasher and sink and fridge leaks, as water is the biggest enemy of solid hardwood.

 Can I put Solid Hardwood flooring in the bedroom, basement, bathroom, living room?

 - Bedroom: A good choice.
-Bedroom usually doesn’t have much moisture.
-Solid hardwood floors add beauty and value to most of the styles of bedroom.
-No matter if you chose a floor for a child’s room or master bedroom, there is a variety of solid hardwood flooring for you to choose from.
+Bedrooms usually don’t have much moisture.
+Solid hardwood floors add beauty and value to most styles of bedrooms.
+Whether you chose a floor for a child’s room or master bedroom, there is a variety of solid hardwood flooring for you to choose from.

 - Bathroom: A bad choice.
-There are showers, warm baths, water overflows, spills and splashes, the bathroom is probably the most humid area of the entire home.
-The moisture in the bathroom might damage solid hardwood very quickly.
+There are showers, warm baths, water overflows, spills and splashes.
+The bathroom is probably the most humid area in the entire home and the moisture might damage solid hardwood very quickly.

 - Living room: A good choice.
-As one of the most obvious rooms in style, the living room will definitely be benefited from the luxury of solid hardwood.
+As one of the most obvious rooms that feature style, the living room will definitely benefit from the luxury of solid hardwood.

 Is replacing carpet with solid hardwood always worth it?